 There is pressure on stem cell clinics now in 2020 in large part due to two factors, which could drive costs down or up depending on how things play out.
 First, the FDA is much more active against unproven stem cell clinics.
 This may mean more money from the clinics going toward paying attorneys and/or FDA compliance experts.
 You’d think this might drive costs up, but the still large number of clinics may keep pressure to stay with keeping price tags lower.

-The second factor in 2020 is the COVID-19 pandemic, which has forced many clinics to stop injections temporarily.
+The second factor in 2020 and now in 2021 is the COVID-19 pandemic, which has forced many clinics to stop injections temporarily.
 While a surprising number of clinicsI did by phone were still open in a small informal survey, others were in a holding pattern.
 This may lower supply which could raise prices, but I think demand is likely way down as many patients stay home to avoid COVID risks.
 This could be temporary though and as things start re-opening, as they are now, the clinics may be able to capitalize on a surge of pent-up demand.

 To sum up, the answer to the question, “How do stem cells cost?” is largely driven by clinic firms aiming to profit.
 Overall, clinics will charge what they think patients will pay them, which will always be a moving target.
 I urge patients to be cautious both medically, talking to their doctors, and financially.